nolanhergert/EasyLED/src/README.md

 Website:
   * Am I running out of RAM?
 If so, load <static> website from PROGMEM (flash) https://arduino-esp8266.readthedocs.io/en/latest/PROGMEM.html.
 See how slow this is?
 To speed things up, maybe allow caching but need to play with etags to invalidate cache on new page update?

+=== Speed ===
+Not needed since there's only one client at a time.
+But kinda cool and might have some useful features like chunked response.
+Async web server: https://github.com/me-no-dev/ESPAsyncWebServer#arduinojson-basic-response

 === Some remaining easy ===
 Also try to make the ESP8266 set up so android/others don't complain about not having web access and boot you off the network when on home wifi.